Do and Don't When Xong Dat

 Photo @giadinh.net.vn

-Visitor’s difficult task with many taboos
+Visitor’s challenging task with many taboos

 Photo @laodong.vn